BlueFinchCommerce/module-checkout-rvvup/README.md

 Once installed the module follows the same configuration settings as prescribed by the official rvvup integration documentation, see [Rvvup for Magento](https://help.rvvup.com/hc/en-gb/articles/13742786115217-Rvvup-for-Magento-Installation-Guide).

+## Local frontend development workflow

+Please refer to the local frontend development workflow section of the [BlueFinch Checkout contributing guidelines](https://github.com/BlueFinchCommerce/module-checkout/blob/main/.github/CONTRIBUTING.md), that applies to all BlueFinch Checkout extension modules, such as this one.

 ## CircleCi

 CircleCi is a tool for us to use to allow for tested to be run on our modules before they are deployed.